 We now focus specifically on terminal objects in our base category \( X \).
-In this subsection, we assume \( X \) to be finite and we consider finite dimensional representations, so that we get unique decompositions into indecomposables.
+In this subsection, we assume \( X \) to be finite and we consider finite-dimensional representations, so that we get unique decompositions into indecomposables.

 \begin{lemma} Assume \( X \) has a terminal object \( t \).
 Let \( R \) be an indecomposable linear representation of \( X \).
-If \( R \) is additively \( \Set \)-realizable then \( R(t) \) is at most one dimensional. \end{lemma}
+If \( R \) is additively \( \Set \)-realizable then \( R(t) \) is at most one-dimensional. \end{lemma}